julianchen24/GitCherry/README.md

 - Resolve the conflicts manually, then run:
   - `git cherry-pick --continue` (for transfers)
   - `git revert --continue` (for reverts)
-- To abandon the operation use the corresponding `--abort` form.
+- To abandon the operation, use the corresponding `--abort` form.
 - Each successful apply writes an audit entry (`.gitcherry/logs/`) and updates the undo stack (`.gitcherry/undo.json`), enabling inspection or rollback.

 ## Development Guide